Shamsu3100/EnhancedAdaptive-MRFO/README.md

 python main_run.py
 ```

+This script will:
-This script runs all 30 CEC2017 functions in parallel and logs results to `/data/results/`.
+Execute all 30 CEC2017 benchmark functions
+Save results (Excel + plots) into data/results/
+Output performance metrics and convergence plots

 ---